 The great thing about digital tenant checks is that they cut down legwork considerably.
 Instead of having to complete and submit cumbersome forms, then wait as a person manually reviews and interrogates the submitted documents, digital solutions are able to automate many processes.
 This saves an enormous amount of time and money.

 The drawback, of course, is that not everyone loves dealing with an interface.
 However, if you’re more of a Luddite than a tech lover, know this before you turn the digital option down: most digital tenant referencing solutions are intelligently designed, intuitive, and remarkably easy to use.

-Digital providers like Vouch, Canopy, and our own new online referencing platform, are very straightforward as well as faster than traditional methods.
+Digital providers like Vouch and Canopy are very straightforward as well as faster than traditional methods.
 Agents soon find that checking their dashboard becomes second nature and a part of their daily routine.
 What’s more, all the information agents need is at their fingertips: they can check invoices, order additional services, and keep track of Right to Rent expiry dates in a few clicks.

 The efficacy of digital solutions, as well as their low entry-level price of around £5 per reference, makes them the perfect match for agents looking to boost their bottom line.
 No wonder that so many people believe that digital referencing is the future.
 However, it’s vital to choose a digital referencing platform with rigorous checking processes.
 Look for those offering anti-money laundering, CCJ and IVA checks as well as all the usual employer and income referencing.

 It’s time to talk specifics now.
 We’ve outlined the main differences between traditional and digital tenant checks but what individual features can you expect from each?
 Below you’ll find a table that reveals all.
 We’ve added our own solution for good measure.